-For her doctoral work, Lasya applies machine learning and statistical modeling to large multivariate datasets to build informative imaging signatures of Alzheimer’s Disease.
+For her doctoral work, Sreepada applies machine learning and statistical modeling to large multivariate datasets to build informative imaging signatures of Alzheimer’s disease.
 This could aid early diagnosis, prognosis and targeted treatment efforts in a precision medicine framework.

-As an undergraduate, Lasya worked with Dr. Alexander Lin at the Center for Clinical Spectroscopy, Harvard Medical School, to identify biomarkers of Chronic Traumatic Encephalopathy in professional athletes, Traumatic Brain Injury in military veterans, and neurotrauma from hypoxic-ischemic injury.
-Lasya received her Bachelors of Science in Neuroscience (computational track) from Yale University in 2019, where she was nominated for the Yale College Nakanishi Prize for exemplary leadership in enhancing race or ethnic relations.
+As an undergraduate, Sreepada worked with Dr. Alexander Lin at the Center for Clinical Spectroscopy, Harvard Medical School, to identify biomarkers of chronic traumatic encephalopathy in professional athletes, traumatic brain injury in military veterans, and neurotrauma from hypoxic-ischemic injury.
+She received her bachelor’s of science in neuroscience (computational track) from Yale University in 2019, where she was nominated for the Yale College Nakanishi Prize for exemplary leadership in enhancing race or ethnic relations.

 Sreepada also develops software for processing structural MRI and MR Spectroscopy.
 She is a leader in diversity and inclusion committees at PMC and in SEAS.